AOHF92/MediaServer-HomeLabInfrastructure/cloudflare/tunnel-routes.md

 ## 🔒 Notes

 - No ports are exposed to the open internet
-- Caddy handles all routing through `api.domain.cc`
+- Caddy handles all routing through `api.example-media.net`
 - Mihon uses API keys managed by Caddy
 - All other clients authenticate with OTP